BiAPoL/napari-clusters-plotter/README.md

 ![](https://github.com/BiAPoL/napari-clusters-plotter/raw/main/images/starting_point.png)

+In case you have 2D time-lapse data you need to convert it into a suitable shape using the menu `Tools > Utilities > Convert 3D stack to 2D time-lapse (time-slicer)` ([documentation](https://www.napari-hub.org/plugins/napari-time-slicer)).

 ### Measurements
 The first step is deriving measurements from the labeled image and the corresponding pixels in the grey-value image.
 Use the menu `Tools > Measurement tables > Regionprops (scikit-image, nsr)` to get to the measurement widget ([documentation](https://www.napari-hub.org/plugins/napari-skimage-regionprops)).